Lucy Bronze

-Bronze represented England from under-17 level before being named in the full national squad at Euro 2013; not playing, she has represented England at every major tournament since, and first captained them in 2018.
-She won the Silver Ball at the 2019 FIFA Women's World Cup in France, helping England to a fourth-place finish.
-She was named to the All-Star Squads at the 2015 FIFA Women's World Cup in Canada, in which England finished third, as well as the UEFA Women's Euro 2017 in the Netherlands and the 2019 World Cup.
+Bronze represented England from under-17 level and has been part of the senior national team at every major tournament since the Euro 2013, having first captained them in 2018.
+She won the Silver Ball at the 2019 World Cup in France, helping England to a fourth-place finish.
+Bronze was named to the All-Star Squads at the 2015 World Cup in Canada, in which England finished third, as well as the Euro 2017 in the Netherlands and the 2019 World Cup.
 She has won the PFA Women's Players' Player of the Year award twice – in 2014 and 2017.

 In 2018 and 2020, Bronze was named BBC Women's Footballer of the Year.
-In 2019, she became the first English footballer to win the UEFA Women's Player of the Year Award.
+In 2019, she became the first English footballer to win the UEFA Women's Player of the Year Award, and won the inaugural Globe Soccer Award for the Women's Best Player.
 Bronze was named The Best FIFA Women's Player in December 2020.
-She has been described as the best player in the world, and is widely considered to be one of the all-time best players in women's football.
+She is regarded as one of the best players in women's football, with Phil Neville having described her as undoubtedly the "best player in the world".
 Men in Blazers listed her as one of the 100 best footballers (men and women) of all time.

 Early years and education

-Lucia Roberta Tough Bronze was born on 28 October 1991 in Berwick-upon-Tweed by the Anglo-Scottish border in North East England to a Portuguese father, Joaquim Bronze, and an English mother, Diane née Tough.
-She is British-Portuguese and has two siblings: an older brother, Jorge, who was born in Portugal, and younger sister, Sophie.
+Lucia Roberta Tough Bronze was born on 28 October 1991 in Berwick-upon-Tweed to a Portuguese father, Joaquim Bronze, and an English mother, Diane née Tough.
+She is British-Portuguese and has an older brother and a younger sister.
 They were raised bilingual, though Bronze has said she is not very comfortable when speaking Portuguese.
-She was very shy as a child and wouldn't speak much in general.
-As an infant, she began playing football with her brother and his friends, first playing in Faro.
+She was very shy and would not speak much in general.
+As a child, she began playing football with her brother and his friends, first playing in Faro.
 She grew up around the North East, living on Lindisfarne (Holy Island, where her grandmother was caretaker of Lindisfarne Castle), in Belford, and in Alnwick.

-Having played football for Belford, Bronze joined Alnwick Town when young and stayed with them to the under-11 level, but The Football Association (FA) rules prevented her from continuing with the boys' team when she would turn twelve.
+Having played football for Belford, Bronze joined Alnwick Town when young and stayed with them to the under-11 level, but Football Association (FA) rules prevented her from continuing with the boys' team when she turned twelve.
 In the Alnwick juniors squad, Bronze was the best player on the team, picking up six "man of the match" awards from eight games; the manager was so intent for her to continue playing when she turned twelve that he helped open a discrimination case against the FA in the hopes they would allow an exception.
 They did not, but did set a target to support more girls' football teams in rural Northern areas as an alternative solution.
 After winning the UEFA Women's Euro 2022, a plaque honouring Bronze as part of the "Where Greatness Is Made" campaign was installed at the Alnwick Town ground.